baptistecabrera/bca-docker/README.md

 ## Description

-_Bca.Docker_ is a PowerShell module used to interract with DAC package.
+_Bca.Docker_ is a PowerShell module used to interact with Docker containers.

-It can be used to deploy and undeploy DACPAC.
+It can be used to remotely stop/start containers, or remotely invoke commands or script inside a container.

 ## Disclaimer